An Unsupervised Algorithm For Learning Lie Group Transformations: Experimental Results

-The proposed inference algorithm (Equation \ref{equ:inference}) is used to recover the transformation parameters.
+The proposed inference algorithm (Equation \ref{equ:inference}) is used to recover the transformation coefficients.
 Figure \ref{fig:SNR} shows the fraction of the recovered coefficients which differed by less than 1\% from the true coefficients.
 The distribution of the PSNR of the reconstruction is also shown.
-The inference algorithm recovers the parameters with a high degree of accuracy.
-The PSNR in the reconstructed images patches was also higher than 25dB for 85\% of the transformed image patches.
-In addition, we find that adaptive blurring significantly improved inference, as evident in Figure \ref{fig:SNR}a.
+The inference algorithm recovers the coefficients with a high degree of accuracy.
+The PSNR in the reconstructed images patches was higher than 25dB for 85\% of the transformed image patches.
+In addition, we found that adaptive blurring significantly improved inference, as evident in Figure \ref{fig:SNR}a.